 Successful bloggers pay money to get solutions to their problems, quickly and easily.
 Pro bloggers save themselves month’s and year’s worth of struggles by buying robust courses, thorough eBooks and valuable audio books.

 As a rule, failing, struggling bloggers are cheap, or make money excuses, ensuring that they fail and struggle for years.

 Imagine trying to learn Physics through reading free blog posts alone?
 You pay tuition to go to university, to do that.

 Imagine trying to become a successful, professional blogger through reading free blog posts alone?
 You pay for premium products, eBooks and audio books to do that.

 Following tips #1 and #2 takes care of this tip nicely.
 But just be aware of when you may be holding back your talents, your knowledge, your wisdom and your love.

-Example; I published a guest post on my blog 10 minutes ago.
+Example; I published a post on my blog recently.
 I could say “that’s enough for this week”.
 But I attracted this blog post idea.
 So I am writing the post.
 Not because I need to or have to.
 But because I’m helping folks, having fun, spreading love and….not holding back.